Air India Flight 171: Investigation

 India's Aircraft Accident Investigation Bureau (AAIB) was tasked with the investigation of the crash.
-The United Kingdom's Air Accidents Investigation Branch dispatched a team of four investigators, and the United States National Transportation Safety Board (NTSB) sent a "go team" to assist with the investigation.
+The British Air Accidents Investigation Branch dispatched a team of four investigators, and the United States National Transportation Safety Board (NTSB) sent a "go team" to assist with the investigation.
 The US Federal Aviation Administration (FAA) said that it "[stood] ready to launch a team immediately" in support of the NTSB.
 GE Aerospace, which manufactured the aircraft's engines, said it would send a team to India and analyse cockpit data.

 On 13 June, the first of the aircraft's two enhanced airborne flight recorders (EAFR), each of which performs the functions of both a flight data recorder and a cockpit voice recorder, was recovered from the mess hall rooftop.
 The second EAFR was recovered from the crash debris on 16 June.
 The data from the front recorder was successfully downloaded on 24 June at the AAIB laboratory in Delhi; the rear recorder was substantially damaged, preventing data recovery via the usual methods.

 India's Directorate General of Civil Aviation (DGCA) and Air India opened parallel inquiries into the accident.
 On 13 June, the DGCA ordered additional pre-departure technical inspections for the airline's Boeing 787 fleet, starting on 15 June.
 The DGCA also directed Air India to execute additional maintenance and inspections on fuel-parameter monitoring and associated systems, cabin air compressor and associated systems, electronic engine control system test, engine fuel driven actuator-operational test, and oil-system checks for the Boeing 787-8 and 787-9 aircraft in its fleet.

+On 27 November, The Wall Street Journal reported tensions between American and Indian investigators stemming from the view amongst American government and industry officials that the evidence suggested the captain of the flight, Sumeet Sabharwal, deliberately crashed the airliner.
+On 30 January, Bloomberg News reported that according to sources close to the investigation, investigators were leaning towards the conclusion that one of the pilots had deliberately crashed the aircraft, having ruled out a mechanical failure or sabotage.

+On 24 June 2026, GE Aerospace sent their engine analysis reports to the AAIB.